What to see in Colmar?

 - Check Out: Alsace 4-Day Road Trip

-At the end of the street you will find a half-timbered house, which is the building of the Old Customs, is from 1480 and suffered some additions over the centuries.
+At the end of the street, you will find a half-timbered house, which is the building of the Old Customs, from 1480 that has suffered some additions over the centuries.

 Grand Rue de Colmar

-Behind the church is the old Hospital of 1736 and which is now home to the university headquarters.
+Behind the church is the old Hospital of 1736, which is now home to the university’s headquarters.

 Petite Venise or Little Venice